Sign in

 As an employee, you are liable for ‘primary’ Class 1 National Insurance contributions.
 Your employer pays ‘secondary’ Class 1 National Insurance contributions.
 Both types of Class 1 NI are collected through the PAYE system operated by the employer.

-Employees’ Class 1 NI contributions are charged at 12 per cent on earnings between the primary threshold and the upper earnings limit (£146–£817 per week, 2012-13) and at two per cent on earnings above that.
+Employees' Class 1 NI contributions are charged at 8% on earnings between the primary threshold of £190 per week and the upper earnings limit of £967 per week.
+The Additional rate of NICs is payable at 2% on earnings above £967 per week.

 Class 1 NI: special cases